This is the first in a series of articles exploring healthcare worker burnout, a quiet crisis that has been brought to light by the COVID-19 pandemic.

 But we all have stressful jobs, right?
 Plenty of other careers are high pressured and intense to be sure.
 The thing that sets healthcare and other front-line work apart is the constant exposure to illness, suffering, and death.
 Furthermore, healthcare workers must shoulder the stress of hectic environments where unexpected and unpredictable things are happening all the time.
 As one doctor said, “lunch is not a guarantee around here.”

-Driving on Empty
+Driving on empty

-Burnout comes from long-term, nearly continuous stress at one’s job.
+Healthcare worker burnout comes from long-term, nearly continuous stress at one’s job.
 People experiencing burnout become pessimistic about their work, which they feel is sapping their energy.
 They can begin to feel a sense of betrayal, as if what they are doing is not appreciated or valued, so they become emotionally distant.
 Ultimately, they become less confident in their ability to do good work, and their performance suffers.

 Depression goes hand-in-hand with burnout.
 As people become more burned-out, they will display more depressive symptoms, though not all of them will meet the criteria for a diagnosis of Major Depressive Disorder.
 The numbers are startling: Close to half of physicians report feeling burned-out.
 About one in ten has had significant depressive symptoms, and 4% have Major Depressive Disorder.
 Fourteen percent have considered suicide.
 The data for nurses are also concerning.
 Over 15% of nurses report burnout, 41% feel emotionally distanced from their work, and half are considering quitting.

-For doctors, admitting that one is feeling burned out, depressed, or suicidal, and asking for help are huge hurdles.
+For doctors, admitting that one is feeling burned-out, depressed, or suicidal, and asking for help are huge hurdles.
 Two-thirds of doctors who feel burned out or depressed have not sought help and do not plan to do so.
 Aside from not wanting to appear inadequate to peers and patients, some said they are concerned it could jeopardize their careers, reputations, and even medical licenses.
 As a result, those that seek help often look for it far outside their network, pay cash rather than use insurance, and have even used fake names.

 One of the most stressful aspects of this onslaught is how little we know about this new virus.
 Healthcare workers are no strangers to confronting illnesses, but generally, they know those diseases well and know how to treat them.
 COVID-19 is unfamiliar, and there are very few options for treatment.
 For the sickest patients, doctors and nurses are mostly helpless in fighting the virus itself.
 The struggle to effectively treat severely ill patients is especially hard on people who pride themselves on saving lives.